 tek- /tɛk/; technical; technique

 Xylotek specialises in the design and delivery of advanced timber structures.
-Founded in September 2018 by Charley Brentnall, Oscar Emanuel and Martin Self, we offer bespoke specialist consultancy, production and erection services at all project stages from conception to built realisation.
+Founded by Charley Brentnall, Oscar Emanuel and Martin Self, we offer bespoke specialist consultancy, production and erection services at all project stages from conception to built realisation.

-Based in the UK, we provide unique depth of knowledge of timber construction combined with technical and design expertise.
+Based in the UK and working internationally, we provide unique depth of knowledge of timber construction combined with technical and design expertise.
 Working with architects, engineers and directly with clients, we connect digital design and fabrication techniques with capability in practical delivery, driven by a passionate understanding of the complexities of wood.

 We tailor our services to match your specific project’s needs: